SysKitTeam/docs-point/configuration/custom-views.md

 ---
-description: This article explains how to save and export reports with custom views applied in Syskit Point.
+description: This article explains how to save and export reports with applied custom views in Syskit Point.
 ---

 # Custom Views

 The Custom Views feature allows you to **create and save customized views for your reports** in Syskit Point.

 Tailored reports are often needed to track inventory, access, activity, or other important information accurately.
-However, these needs often differ from business to business - what one company finds important, another might see as non-essential.
+However, these needs usually differ from business to business - what one company finds important, another might see as non-essential.

 The ability to save custom views **lets you filter, sort, add, or remove columns in your report based on your specific needs and then retain those customizations for future use**.
 This includes exporting or scheduling reports with your customized view.